Newark Liberty International Airport: Terminal A

-21 gates are primarily being used by United Airlines, although Air Canada, American Airlines, and JetBlue also operate out of the new Terminal A. Delta will operate out of the terminal.
-The remaining 12 gates will be commissioned prior to the end of 2023.
-Multiple technologies in the terminal, such as check-in and security, have been partly-automated.
+The new Terminal A handles flights by Air Canada, American Airlines, Delta Air Lines, JetBlue (except for international arrivals from non-precleared flights, which are handled at Terminal B), and a minority of United flights not in Terminal C. Multiple technologies in the terminal, such as check-in and security, have been partly automated.
 The terminal's design has been noted for its use of art from local artists, art on digital columns, a new variety of restaurants and stores, and easy access to power outlets.
 The terminal was designed to fit New Jersey's "Garden State" (the state's nickname) image.
 The new terminal also has a designated section for ridesharing company pickups, public transportation, and taxis.
+On top of the new Terminal A parking garage, the Port Authority built a rooftop canopy of 12,708 solar panels that is the size of six football fields and the largest solar roof at any airport in the United States.
+In 2023, Terminal A was awarded the special prize for an exterior in the world selection for the 2023 Prix Versailles in the airports category.
+In 2024, Skytrax awarded Terminal A their prestigious 5-star rating and named it the best new airport terminal in the world.
+Terminal A is only the second terminal in North America to achieve both awards.